-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in the UAE while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in the UAE while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in the UAE.

 The United Arab Emirates comprises 7 Emirates.
 Most US technology companies hiring sales employees in the UAE focus on the emirates of Abu Dhabi or Dubai.
 Traditionally, companies in the UAE would establish a branch office or subsidiary in Abu Dhabi, Dubai or one of the Free Trade Zones, which would enable the company to sponsor work permits and thus hire employees.
 By using our service, you can hire in the UAE without setting up branch offices or subsidiaries.